OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 In addition, non-repudiation mechanisms should be applied to sensitive transactions (e.g. paid content access, given consent to Terms and Conditions clauses, etc.) in order to prove that a specific transaction was in fact performed (integrity) and by whom (authentication).

-In all cases, it should be possible for the user to log out specific open sessions and in some cases it might be interesting to fully block certain devices using a device identifier.
+Lastly, it should be possible for the user to log out specific open sessions and in some cases it might be interesting to fully block certain devices using a device identifier.
 See sections ["Testing Device Binding (Android)"](0x05j-Testing-Resiliency-Against-Reverse-Engineering.md#testing-device-binding-mstg-resilience-10) and ["Device Binding (iOS)"](0x06j-Testing-Resiliency-Against-Reverse-Engineering.md#device-binding-mstg-resilience-10) for further details.

 ## References